 - Have it as a dip with pita chips, lavash or fresh pita bread on a mezze platter with some mutabal, labneh and baked feta.

 - Use it as a sauce alongside toum for chicken kabobs, beef shish kabob, chicken shawarma and grilled lamb.

 - You can use it as a spread on a piece of bread for a delicious sandwich.

 It's amazing how a healthy vegetarian appetizer can be so delicious!
 A simple vegetarian dip like muhammara is something that no one can resist!

 If you have leftovers, which I really doubt, you can put it in an airtight container and refrigerate it for 2-3 days.
 I won't refrigerate it for any longer since the ingredients would start losing their flavors and textures.
-Also, do not refrigerate this vegetarian dip as it will lose all its texture and becomes all mushy and watery. it is best to serve this spread the same day you make it.
+Also, do not freeze this dip as it will lose all its texture and becomes all mushy and watery. it is best to serve this spread the same day you make it.

-- 3 tbsp bread crumbs
+- 3 tablespoon bread crumbs